bazel-contrib/rules_nodejs/docs/Jasmine.md

 <h4 id="jasmine_node_test-deps">deps</h4>

-Other targets which produce JavaScript, such as ts_library
+Other targets which produce JavaScript, such as ts_project

 Defaults to `[]`